9 Natural & Non Toxic Perfume Brands That Just Make Scents

 Sana Jardin’s fragrances allow you to apply scent with a social conscience.

-They are totally free of phthalates, artificial colors, formaldehyde, and parabens.
+They are totally free of phthalates, artificial colors, formaldehyde, parabens, and palm oil.

 They do contain selected synthetic ingredients which are consciously chosen to save endangered plant species.